vmware/photon/docs/Running-Photon-OS-on-vSphere.md

 **Note:** The setup instructions in this guide use VMware vSphere 6 and the vSphere web client.

-# Deciding Whether to Use OVA or ISO
+## Deciding Whether to Use OVA or ISO

 The first step is decide whether to use the OVA or ISO distribution to set up Photon OS.

-- **OVA import** : Because of the nature of an OVA, you&#39;re getting a pre-installed version of Photon OS.
+- **OVA import** : Because of the nature of an OVA, you're getting a pre-installed version of Photon OS.
 You can choose the hardware version you want (OVA with hardware version 13 or 11).
 The OVA benefits from a simple import process and some kernel tuning for VMware environments.
-However, because it&#39;s a pre-installed version, the set of packages that are installed are predetermined.
+However, because it's a pre-installed version, the set of packages that are installed are predetermined.
 Any additional packages that you need can be installed using tdnf.
 - **ISO install** : The ISO, on the other hand, allows for a more complete installation or automated installation via kickstart.

-If you&#39;re just looking for the fastest way to get up and running, start with the OVA.
+If you're just looking for the fastest way to get up and running, start with the OVA.

-# Downloading Photon OS
+## Downloading Photon OS

-Once you&#39;ve decided which way to install, you&#39;ll need to download the correct binaries.
+Once you've decided which way to install, you'll need to download the correct binaries.
 Go to the following Bintray URL and download the latest release of Photon OS:

 [https://bintray.com/vmware/photon/](https://bintray.com/vmware/photon/)